 - It will not add any extra days to your travel or time away.

-- Most business appointments usually happen during business hours, so it will not take away from any of your business appointments or the time you need to work.
+- Most business appointments usually happen during business hours, so it will not take away from your business appointments or the time you need to work.

 - You can get in some good morning exercise.
-I have also found that exercise can help a lot with jet lag and just overall health.
+I have also found that exercise can greatly help with jet lag and overall health.

 - It will not cost you any additional money.
-Going out for a run or walk is free, and it will allow you to bring your camera to take some photos.
+Going out for a run or walk is free, allowing you to bring your camera to take some photos.
 Some of my best photos have

 - You can experience some local culture while on a business trip.